 Mr. S.D.R.
 Arudpragasam is a fellow member of the Chartered Institute of Management Accountants (UK).
-He was appointed to the Board in 1999.
-He serves as Chairman of several subsidiaries of The Colombo Fort Land & Building PLC (CFLB) and holds the position of Chairman of Lankem Ceylon PLC and functions as the Chairman / Managing Director of E.B.
-Creasy & Company PLC.
-He also holds the position of Deputy Chairman of The Colombo Fort Land & Building PLC in addition to serving on the Boards of other Companies within the CFLB Group.
-He was appointed Chairman of the Company on 1st July, 2021
+He was appointed to the Board in 1999 and as Chairman on 1st July 2021.
+Further, whilst being associated with The Colombo Fort Land & Building Group of companies since 1982 and having served on the Board of The Colombo Fort Land & Building PLC (CFLB) since the year 2000 and as Deputy Chairman up to end June 2022 was appointed Chairman CFLB with effect from 1st July 2022.
+He also serves as Chairman of several subsidiaries of CFLB and holds the position of Chairman, Lankem Ceylon PLC and Chairman/Managing Director of E.B.
+Creasy & Company PLC in addition to holding other Directorships within the CFLB Group.